 The government of Israel is concerned that the country is no longer attracting Jewish immigrants at the rate it would like.

-The government of Israel is concerned that the country is no longer attracting Jewish immigrants at the rate it would like.
+Background: The government of Israel is concerned that the country is no longer attracting Jewish immigrants at the rate it would like.
 At the same time, its Arabs population has a very high birthrate, and is increasing fast.
 A study in the Untied States has estimated that in 100 years, Arabs will outnumber Jews even in pre-1967 Israeli territory -- that is, excluding the West Bank of Jordan and the Gaza strip.

 SYNOPSIS: Immigrants still fly in to Tel Aviv, but not enough, in the official view, particularly form Western Europe and the Americas.
 Some Russians, too, are choosing to go somewhere else form their transit camps.
 Uzi Narkis of the Jewish Agency explains:

 On the other hand, the Israelis say that, in economic terms at least, the Arabs in Israel are better off than the majority of people in Arab countries.